OWI-Lab/mvbc/README.md

 # MVBC (Meetnet Vlaamse Banken Client)

 The `mvbc` package is a Python client to interact with the [**Meetnet Vlaamse Banken API**](https://meetnetvlaamsebanken.be/).
-This package provides easy access to public weather data from the Belgian North Sea directly, and it returns the data in a pandas DataFrame format, making it convenient for further analysis.
+This package provides easy access to public weather and metocean data from the Belgian North Sea directly, and it returns the data in a pandas DataFrame format, making it convenient for further analysis.

 ## Getting Started